Alex Beresford: Other projects

 Beresford runs a Diversity School Tour Project where he visits inner-city schools to talk about media careers.
 He was also chosen for the national role model programme for young black men by Hazel Blears.

 Personal life

 Beresford married Imogen McKay in Mallorca in 2022.
-They welcomed a daughter, Camille, in February 2025.
+They had a daughter, Camille, in February 2025.
 Beresford also has a son, born c.
 2010, from a previous marriage.